ParallelMaths/parallel/pages/8-25-easter-challenges.md

 ## Junior Maths Challenge (UKMT) Mock

-Some of you will be doing the UKMT’s Junior Maths Challenge on 30th April, so this Parallelogram consists of __XX__ Junior Maths Challenge questions – some easy, some tricky.
+Some of you will be doing the UKMT’s Junior Maths Challenge on 30th April, so this Parallelogram consists of __25__ Junior Maths Challenge questions – some easy, some tricky.
 This is an opportunity to get some practice before the real JMC.
 And, if you are not doing the JMC, then it is an excellent way to develop your maths skills.

 The real JMC allows you one hour to attempt 25 questions, so in theory you have roughly sixty minutes to complete these 25 questions.
 However, don’t rush, don’t guess and don’t worry if you need longer than sixty minutes.

 Here are a few things to bear in mind when you do the real JMC:
+* you may not use a calculator.
 * the first half of the questions are not too tricky (__also true below__).
-* the second half the questions are really tricky (__also true below__).
+* the second half of the questions are really tricky (__also true below__).
 * you will lose marks for wrong answers in the second half of the questions (__not true below__).

 So don’t take wild guesses for the second half of the questions in the real JMC, and don’t take wild guesses for trickier questions below.
 However, if you have a rough idea of the answer or have narrowed it down to a couple of possible answers, then it is worth picking an answer.